Disclosure and Agreement for Certificates of Deposit

 (back to top)

-B. Individual Accounts
+B. Individual Account

 By opening an account that is designated as an individual account, you are considered the sole owner of the account.
 If permitted by us, you may designate another person to write checks on the account (if applicable) without granting them any ownership interest in your account by executing an agency appointment or granting the person a power of attorney, in either case on a form acceptable to us.
 Otherwise, you will be the only person authorized to use the account.
 Upon your death, we will pay the account balance as determined by applicable state law.